kennknowles/codeslashslashcomment/2012-09-01-ElasticSearch-Suggestions/ElasticSearch-Suggestions.md

 }
 ```

-Let us just assume that we will just input some articles of clothing and a blurb about them, for example:
+For today, we are indexing a bunch of articles of clothing with a description, like so:

 ```json
 {